markreha/cloudworkshop/README.md

  - ***eclipsePHP***: this folder contains the instructions and ANT build files to support auto-deployment in Eclipse PHP.
  - ***cloudapp***: this folder contains a basic PHP Laravel Project with the "Hello World" page along with the Guzzle and LavaCharts libraries added.
  - ***cloudservices***: this folder contains a basic Java Spring Project with "Test" REST API configured along with basic SLF4J configuration.
+ - ***testing***: this folder contains the Postman Test Scripts that can be used when testing the Reference IoT Services application and its associated REST API's.

 [Back to Top](#getting-started-with-the-cloud-and-iot-workshop-sdk)